opensciencegrid/gracc-osg-reports/doc/developer-notes.md

 This method is not required to be defined.
 Best practice, however, is to define either this or generate_report_file() (see below).
 This method should take the data after parsing, and organize it into a dictionary of lists, with each list representing a column.
+In that case, self.header (a list) should list the columns in order from left-to-right.
 ReportUtils.Reporter.send_report will then insert this into the HTML template, a CSV file, and plaintext and send it.
 Again, for an example, please see the Flocking Report (OsgFlockingReporter.py).

 ## generate_report_file(self)